oroinc/orocommerce/src/Oro/Bundle/ScopeBundle/Resources/doc/scope.md

 Example with related scopes
 -------------------------------------------------------------------------------------------------------------------------------------------------------------

-For example there are 2 providers registered on scope type "test_scope_type"
+For example there are 2 providers registered on scope type "web_content"

 * ScopeAccountCriteriaProvider

 * ScopeWebsiteCriteriaProvider

 Scope has tree fields: